Chase-san/TiTsEdJS/readme.md

 `javascript:` when pasted, SO YOU MUST TYPE IT MANUALLY!

 After that it's fairly straight forward, and if you don't understand it, it's really not my problem.
 Why is that you ask?
-That is due to the fancy disclosure that follows.
+That is due to the fancy disclaimer that follows.

-## Disclosure
+## Disclaimer

-You use this entirely at your own risk, and if it so happens to do something from your use, I am in no way liable for any it, good or bad.
+This software is provided 'as-is', without any express or implied warranty.
+In no event will the authors be held liable for any damages arising from the use of this software.

+See the License for more details.